RUB-NDS/SSH-Client-Signatures-Artifacts/README.md

 > [!NOTE]
 > - Estimated time required: 6 hours
 > - Interaction required: no
-> - Proofs claim: C5 by comparison between the output of the script and figure 5 in the paper
+> - Proves claim: C5 by comparison between the output of the script and figure 5 in the paper

 To benchmark the success rate of the PuTTY vulnerability, run `scripts/05_bench_biased_nonce.sh`.
 This will invoke the `ecdsa_cli.py` script from the [bdd-predicate](https://github.com/malb/bdd-predicate) repository with the PuTTY-specific parameters, and with a varying number of available signatures